webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 A new "vapid" HTTP authentication scheme {{!RFC7235}} is defined.
-This authentication scheme carries a signed JWT, as described in {{jwt}}, plus the key that signed that authentication scheme.
+This authentication scheme carries a signed JWT, as described in {{jwt}}, plus the key that signed that JWT.

 This authentication scheme is for origin-server authentication only.
 Therefore, this authentication scheme MUST NOT be used with the Proxy-Authenticate or